GLOBAL MARKETS-Dollar hits six-year peak vs yen, stocks rally

 * Requisite majority of stillwater shareholders, resolved to approve transaction at stillwater shareholders' meeting held on 25 April 2017

-* Dollar climbs on diverging outlook for global rates * S&P 500, Dow hit fresh intraday record highs * Crude oil prices pressured by rising dollar (Adds close of European bond, stock markets) By Herbert Lash NEW YORK, Sept 18 The dollar hit a more than six-year peak against the yen on Thursday on data showing U.S. jobless claims fell more than expected last week, while global equity markets rallied after the Federal Reserve renewed a pledge to keep interest rates low.
+* Dollar climbs on diverging outlook for global rates * S&P 500, Dow hit fresh intraday record highs * Crude oil prices pressured by rising dollar (Adds close of European bond, stock markets) By Herbert Lash NEW YORK, Sept 18 The dollar hit a more than six-year peak against the yen Thursday on data showing U.S. jobless claims fell more than expected last week, while global equity markets rallied after the Federal Reserve renewed a pledge to keep interest rates low.
 Leading British shares rose as investors bet Scotland would remain in the United Kingdom after Thursday's referendum.
-A Thomson Reuters basket of 12 stocks listed on Britain's FTSE 350 index, based in Scotland, has slowly risen over the last two weeks. (link.reuters.com/wej72w) The dollar index, a gauge of the greenback's value against six currencies, climbed to its strongest in more than four years, supported by the Fed's interest rate forecasts that were higher than those projected in June.
-But the index and the euro retreated after the British pound climbed 0.83 percent to $1.6408 versus the dollar on anticipation Scotland would remain in the UK.
-The pound last traded up 0.55 percent at $1.6364.
+A Thomson Reuters basket of 12 stocks listed on Britain's FTSE 350 index, headquartered in Scotland, has slowly risen over the last two weeks. (link.reuters.com/wej72w) The dollar index, a gauge of the greenback's value against six currencies, climbed to its strongest in more than four years, supported by the Fed's interest rate forecasts that were higher than those projected in June.
+But the index and the euro retreated after the British pound climbed 0.68 percent higher to $1.6383 versus the dollar on anticipation Scotland would remain in the UK union.
 "The dollar will be in a consolidation phase in the short term after yesterday's sharp gains," said Greg Moore, senior currency strategist at RBC Capital Markets in Toronto.
-The dollar rose as high as 108.96, the strongest since August 2008, and last traded at 108.75, up 0.35 percent.
-The euro rebounded, rising 0.39 percent to $1.2915.
+The dollar rose as high as 108.96, the strongest since August 2008, and last traded at 108.65, up 0.68 percent.
+The euro rebounded, rising 0.41 percent to $1.2918.
 Wall Street rallied, with both the benchmark S&P 500 and Dow indexes setting new intraday highs.
-The Dow Jones industrial average rose 94.86 points, or 0.55 percent, to 17,251.71.
-The S&P 500 added 7.68 points, or 0.38 percent, to 2,009.25 and the Nasdaq Composite gained 24.63 points, or 0.54 percent, to 4,586.81.
-In Europe, the FTSEurofirst 300 index of top regional shares closed up 0.93 percent at 1,398.03.
-MSCI's all-country world index rose 0.23 percent to 428.48.
+The Dow Jones industrial average rose 90.92 points, or 0.53 percent, to 17,247.77.
+The S&P 500 gained 8.15 points, or 0.41 percent, to 2,009.72 and the Nasdaq Composite added 27.35 points, or 0.6 percent, to 4,589.54.
+In Europe, the FTSEurofirst 300 index of top regional shares closed up 0.93 percent to 1,398.03.
+MSCI's all-country world index rose 0.28 percent to 428.67.
 U.S. Treasury debt prices turned down, with investors driving some shorter-maturity yields to highs not seen since May 2011 after the Fed on Wednesday raised its forecasts for some interest rates.
-Yields on two-year notes touched a high of 0.597 percent before settling back.
-Yields on benchmark 10-year Treasury notes were up to 2.6290 percent on a price decline of 8/32.
-The number of Americans filing new claims for unemployment benefits fell more than expected last week, suggesting a sharp slowdown in August job growth was probably an anomaly.
+Yields on two-year notes touched a high of 0.597 percent before settling back to 0.5767 percent on a 1/32 price decline.
+That level was last seen in May 2011.
+Yields on benchmark 10-year Treasury notes were up to 2.6198 percent on a price decline of 5/32.
+The number of Americans filing new claims for unemployment benefits fell more than expected last week, suggesting a sharp slowdown in job growth last month was probably an anomaly.
 While other U.S. data on Thursday showed some weakness in home building and factory activity, the underlying trend remained supportive of solid economic growth.
-Crude oil fell, pressured by ample supply, concerns about demand growth and a stronger dollar.
-A strong dollar makes dollar-priced commodities such as oil more expensive for buyers using other currencies but tends to weigh on oil prices.
-Brent settled down $1.27 at $97.70 a barrel, while U.S. crude fell $1.35 to settle at $93.07 a day after dropping on government data that showed U.S. crude inventories rose 3.7 million barrels last week.
+Oil traded lower amid ample supply and concern over weakening demand growth in major consumer nations, as well as by the dollar's rise.
+A stronger dollar makes dollar-priced commodities such as oil more expensive for buyers using other currencies but tends to weigh on oil prices.
+Brent was down $1.41 at $97.56 a barrel, while U.S. crude was down $1.27 at $93.15 a day after dropping on government data that showed U.S. crude inventories rose 3.7 million barrels last week.
 (Editing by Dan Grebler and Bernadette Baum)

 * Requisite majority of stillwater shareholders, resolved to approve transaction at stillwater shareholders' meeting held on 25 April 2017